-In June 2000, the HIFU division applied for approval by the Japanese Ministry of Health for the Ablatherm to be marketed in Japan.
-We retrieved the application in 2005 to update it and review the process.
-In December 2016, based on FDA clearance of our Ablatherm HIFU system, we initiated discussions with the Japanese authorities ("PMDA") on the best process to apply for obtain Japanese approval for our Focal One device.
+We have initiated discussions with the Japanese authorities ("PMDA") on the best process to apply to obtain Japanese approval for our Focal One device and we are currently reviewing all options to obtain PMDA clearance.
+We might need to conduct a clinical trial in Japan to obtain clearance for our HIFU Focal One device.
 The process of requesting approval to market the Focal One in Japan may be long and may never result in the approval to market the Focal One in Japan.
-See Item 3, "Key Information -Risk Factors-Our future revenue growth and income depend, among other things, on the success of our HIFU technology."
+See Item 3, "Key Information-Risk Factors-Our future revenue growth and income depend, among other things, on the success of our HIFU technology."